-1. Adventures in Japanese 2 Textbook, 4th Edition, 2015, by Hiromi Paterson and Naomi Hirano-Omizo, ISBN 9781622910663 2.
-Adventures in Japanese 2 Workbook, 4th edition, 2015, ISBN:9781622910670 (NOTE: THIS BOOK MUST BE NEW) As of: 1/30/2025 Page 133 of 193 Japanese Year 3 - M.R.
+1. Adventures in Japanese 2 Textbook, 4th Edition, 2015, by Hiromi Paterson and Naomi Hirano-Omizo, ISBN 9781622910663 Adventures in Japanese 2 Workbook, 4th edition, 2015, ISBN:9781622910670 (NOTE: THIS BOOK MUST BE NEW) As of: 5/6/2025 Page 129 of 188 Japanese Year 3 - M.R.
 Bell - WED Class #: 218 Teacher: Mary Rebecca Bell Grades: 10, 11, 12, A Class Schedule: Wed Only Class Time: 8:00 - 10:29 Fee(s): Tuition Supply Fee \$75.00 \$30.00 Description: With a wider range of communicative activities, AP preparation strategies, snapshots of historical figures, and authentic reading and listening activities, Adventures in Japanese Volume 3 fosters cultural competency alongside language acquisition.
 New readings incorporating previously learned kanji, in addition to learning more new kanji, encourage vocabulary memorization and retention.
 Students apply their learning in presentations through the year.
 Students learn how to use a kanji dictionary, a necessary skill at this stage of Japanese study.
 Students who are interested are also encouraged to prepare to take the Japanese Language Proficiency Test (JLPT) exam which is offered once a year in various locations.
 Prerequisites: Completion of Japanese II.
 Desire to learn and willingness to work diligently.
 Tuition price may increase next year as this is a trial program for 2024-2025.
 Homework: Daily study, written work, auditory and oral practice.
 It is important that the student continue to make vocabulary flash cards for each new lesson.
 Also, keep practicing proper stroke order for each kanji.
 Use publisher online resources and study tools.
-Supplies: Paper, pencil (mechanical pencils please), pen, 2 folders with pockets (for turning in homework each week), blank 3X5 note cards (for vocabulary words), the assigned Japanese textbook and workbook, and kanji dictionary.
+Supplies: Paper, pencil (mechanical pencils please), pen, 2 folders with pockets (for turning in homework each week), blank 3X5 note cards (for vocabulary words), the assigned Japanese textbook and workbook, and kanji dictionary. cards (for vocabulary words), the assigned Japanese textbook and workbook, and kariji dictionary.
 Required Books: